-A wine & hiking tour on Sicily’s western shores
+A wine & walking tour on Sicily’s western shores

-Welcome to our Sicily wine & hiking tour!
-We begin in Palermo, the richest city in Europe in the 1100s.
+Our Sicily wine & hiking tour begins in Palermo, the richest city in Europe in the 1100s.
 Its outskirts provided hunting grounds for royalty, and in 1166 the Norman King William II built a magnificent cathedral there overlooking the fertile valley.
 Today the Cathedral of Monreale remains one of the masterpieces of Byzantine art, with floor-to-ceiling mosaics and gold leaf everywhere.
 After a morning pickup in Palermo, we’ll shuttle up to Monreale and begin there, soaking up the Eastern flavor of Sicily’s art.

 Then we drive an hour to our complementary welcome lunch and wine tasting at Alessandro di Camporeale.
 Here members of the Alessandro family will rustle up such regional dishes as caponata (sweet-and-sour eggplant and bell peppers), Sicilian pecorino, and homemade pasta—all accompanied by fantastic wines, from crisp cataratto to spicy syrah.
 From Camporeale, we do a warm-up hike on country roads that wind past vineyards and farms towards Alcamo, getting our first taste of Sicily’s wine country.
 We then check into our hotel, which sits directly on the bay of Castellammare del Golfo, an active fishing village.
 Dinner features fish fresh from the Mediterranean.